david2am/ocaml_dune/README.md

 With the previous command you run both steps at the same time, as you will imagine `-w` means watch mode.

+*Note:*
+- As a result of the build process **dune** creates the `_build` folder, it contains Ocaml's compiler artifacts

 ## Create `.mli` File

-By default all your Ocaml expressions in `math.ml` are shared with the `main.ml`, sometimes you would want to expose just some
+By default all your Ocaml expressions in `math.ml` are shared with the `main.ml`, sometimes you would want to expose just some.
+For this it's helpfull create Ocaml's intercafe file (`.mli`) where you define your Ocaml's module types.

 ```ml